Possible resolution of a spacetime singularity with field transformations: Abstract

 \section{Abstract}

+It is widely believed that classical gravity breaks down and quantum gravity is needed to deal with a singularity.
 We show that there is a class of spacetime curvature singularities which can be resolved with metric and matter field transformations.
-As an example, we consider an anisotropic power-law inflation model with gauge and scalar fields in which a space-like curvature singularity exists at the beginning of time.
-First, we provide a transformation of the metric to the flat geometry.
-The transformation is regular in the whole region of spacetime except for the singularity.
-In general, matter fields are still singular after such a metric transformation.
-However, we explicitly show that there is a case in which the singular behavior of the matter fields can be completely removed by a field re-definition.
-Since the action is invariant under any metric and matter field transformations, the regularity of the action at the original singularity is a necessary condition for the complete removal of a singularity.
+As an example, we consider an anisotropic power-law inflation model with scalar and gauge fields in which a space-like curvature singularity exists at the beginning of time.
+First, we provide a transformation of the metric to the flat geometry, i.e. the Minkowski metric.
+The transformation removes the curvature singularity located at the origin of the time.
+An essential difference from previous work in the literature is that the origin of time is not sent to past infinity by the transformation but it remains at a finite time in the past.
+Thus the geometry becomes extendible beyond the singularity.
+In general, matter fields are still singular in their original form after such a metric transformation.
+However, we explicitly show that there is a case in which the singular behavior of the matter fields can be completely removed by a re-definition of matter fields.
+Thus, for the first time, we have resolved a class of initial cosmic singularities and successfully extended the spacetime beyond the singularity in the framework of classical gravity.